Asad-Ismail/dl-papers-implementation/CONTRIBUTING.md

 ## Development Process

-### AI-Assisted Development with Human Oversight
+### DeepCode-Assisted Development with Human Oversight

-This project embraces a modern development workflow:
+This project embraces a modern development workflow powered by [DeepCode](https://github.com/HKUDS/DeepCode):

-1. **AI Bootstrapping**: Use AI coding tools to generate initial implementations
+1. **DeepCode Bootstrapping**: Use [DeepCode](https://github.com/HKUDS/DeepCode) to generate initial implementations from research papers
 2. **Human Review**: Carefully review and validate all generated code
 3. **Testing**: Verify results match the original paper
 4. **Documentation**: Document implementation details and deviations

+**About DeepCode**: DeepCode is an open-source agentic coding framework from HKU that achieves state-of-the-art performance on paper implementation tasks, surpassing both human experts and commercial code agents.

 ### Workflow Steps